xanansah/hugo/content/loans/david-tennant.md

 site = "@TotallyMoney"

 +++
 Some king of actor.
 Was Dr Who for a time, but no longer.

+Although he is a "Doctor", he is by no means a medical practitioner.